ewanlockwood/ewanlockwood/README.md

 ### Existing Features

- 1. Users can insert their own book into the library
+ 1. Users can purchase any of the three themes
- 2. The googlebooks api generates an image that correlates with the book title name.
- 2. Users can add / remove books to their collection
- 3. Users can review books
+ 2. Mobile Responsive

 -----